Layr-Labs/eigenlayer-contracts/docs/middleware/BLSPublicKeyCompendium.md

 ### Integrations

 The contract stores a map from the execution layer address to the hash of the $\mathbb{G}_1$ public key and the other way around.
-This means that the $\mathbb{G}_1$ public key needs to sent in calldata onchain, hashed, and verified when AVSs want to do operations with individual operator public keys (remember to link here).
+This means that the $\mathbb{G}_1$ public key needs to be sent in calldata onchain, hashed, and verified when AVSs want to do operations with individual operator public keys (remember to link here).